 Watch the video clip Cool Science! where university students majoring in Food Science participate in a competition to develop a new food product.
 Challenge students or groups of students to develop a new food product.
 They should determine the recipe, packaging, and the target consumers (children, adults, athletes, etc.) and share with the class.

-Identify the careers in food production, processing, and nutrition that are essential for a healthy food supply (T3.6-8.j)
+- There are a variety of careers in food production, processing, and nutrition that are essential for a healthy food supply.